RCMiron/TSDS/README.md

 addToTail | value: any | void
 removeHead | value: any | head.value
 removeTail | value: any | tail.value
-has | value: any | first node that contains the value search | value: any | array of nodes that contain the value or -1
+has | value: any | first node that contains the value or null search | value: any | array of nodes that contain the value or null

 ## Contributing